-With about 100 years of creation and 50 years of development, VNCH now has three branches with modern equipments and 2,400 inpatient beds, on par with those of advanced countries in the region and the world.
-In 2018, we have 1,500 well-educated employees and 417,491 patient visits with high rate of satisfaction (86%).
+With about 100 years of creation and 50 years of development, VNCH now has three campuses with modern equipments and 2,400 inpatient beds, on par with those of advanced countries in the region and the world.
+In 2020, we have 1,728 well-educated employees and about 400,000 patient visits with high rate of satisfaction (95.6%).

-Our strategy focuses on systematically strengthening cancer performance with three axes (research, training and treatment).

-We deployed more than 50 clinical trials during the period 2018 - mid 2019, focusing on common cancers, evaluation of current treatments or application of new interventions/techniques.
-We currently aslo developed the initial steps on some up-to-date research trends: biobank, new biomarkers, oncogenetics, application of molecular biology in early diagnosis and treatment, etc.
+Our strategy focuses on systematically strengthening cancer performance with three axes (treatment, research and training).
+Till now, we have deployed more than 60 clinical trials, focusing on common cancers, evaluation of current treatments or application of new interventions/ techniques.
+We have aslo developped the initial steps on some up-to-date research trends: biobank, new biomarkers, oncogenetics, application of molecular biology in early diagnosis and treatment, phase I trial, etc.